Dan the Automator

-Daniel M. Nakamura better known by his stage name Dan the Automator, is an American record producer from San Francisco, California.
+Daniel M. Nakamura (born August 29, 1966), better known by his stage name Dan the Automator, is an American record producer.
 He is the founder of the publishing company Sharkman Music and the record label 75 Ark.

 Early life

-Nakamura was born in San Francisco, California, on 20 December 1968.
+Daniel M. Nakamura was born in San Francisco, California, in 1966.
 His parents spent time in Japanese internment camps as children.
 His father worked for the San Francisco Redevelopment Agency and his mother taught at City College of San Francisco.
 As a child, he learned to play violin.
 While in high school, he became immersed in hip hop culture.
 He graduated from San Francisco State University.

 Career

 Nakamura started his career as a DJ when he was a teenager.
 After seeing the younger DJs DJ Qbert and Mix Master Mike performing live, he decided to focus on producing tracks.
 He first gained attention for his work on Kool Keith's 1996 album Dr. Octagonecologyst.
 His debut EP, Music to Be Murdered By, was released in 1989.
 He released his debut album A Much Better Tomorrow in 2000, an expansion of his 1996 EP A Better Tomorrow.
 Keith featured extensively across both versions.

 He composed the score for the 2019 comedy film Booksmart, with the soundtrack album released that same year.